 All member fraternities send one delegate to the meetings of the Inter-fraternity Council held weekly in the Union Building.
 Matters of common interest are discussed and problems reviewed.
-Where action is needed, committees are appointed to investigate.
+Where action is needed, committees are appointed to investigate, and the Council as a whole makes all decisions pertaining to inter-fraternity activities.